-Thirty-four days after Major Ersatz’s arrest at the Capricornian-Aquarian border by the Ophiuchians, Werner and his squadron were deployed back out to the southern border.
+Thirty-four days after Major Ersatz’s arrest at the Capricornian-Aquarian border by the Ophiuchians, Werner and his unit were deployed back out to the southern border.
 They were ordered to take up station at the Argoan border outpost they had been positioned at prior to their rerouting to the Capricornian-Aquarian border.
-The tactility of this particular outpost was a topic Werner considered often.
+The tactility of this particular outpost was a topic Werner considered often:

 A trench stretching one thousand kilometers to the east and seven-hundred fifty hundred kilometers to the northwest gouged the ground at the location.
 Another fifty kilometers had been added to the line since they had left.

 The construction of the new area was as remarkable as the previous areas: equipped with living space cleared out many meters below the ground.
 The network of stairs beneath the surface was also commendable and allowed swift and easy transversal.
 The Elementalists and Conjurors tasked with construction had also managed to run insulating cables and ley lines through the entire network, so generator conductors were able to power the v-lights strewn through the tunnels.

 Behind the trench on their side of the border grew the last bits of the Welschen Woods and past that was their main camp.
 On the opposite side was a strip of bulleted land that stretched for 15 kilometers.
 Beyond that would be trenches dug out by Argoans.
 The Capricornian Border Force—regardless of unit, standing, and ranking—rarely ever came close enough to that side despite the decades they had spent defending against it.
 A stalemate stretching from near the end of the Reservoir War until now.
 And a stalemate stretching from a southeastern section of the Capricornian border into a southwestern quarter of Aquarius.